hugojosefson/android-emulator-wrapper/README.md

 	mv /usr/local/bin/emulator{,.bak}

-Then copy this wrapper into its place:
+Then `chmod` this wrapper into its place:

+	chmod +x emulator
 	cp emulator /usr/local/bin/

 It should now magically work!